 This enables the birds to forage on various grasses, plants, and insects.
 The birds will eat up to 30% of their daily calories in grass and insects.

 So why is pasture raised poultry better?
 First the obvious, it is better for the birds.
 Because they are raised in smaller flocks, this results in a less stressful environment for the pastured flock, allowing for natural flock behaviors and preventing the stress of overcrowding.
-Additionally, they do not have to undergo invasive procedures such as debeaking or dubbing, as the stimulation of the natural environment prevents poultry from attacking each other.
+Additionally, do not have to undergo invasive procedures such as debeaking or dubbing, as the stimulation of the natural environment prevents poultry from attacking each other.